cballam/dotfiles/README.md

 ## Programs that are configured here:

-- Terminal Emulator: Alacritty (alacritty.yaml)
+- Terminal Emulator: Alacritty (.config/alacritty/alacritty.yaml)
-- Text Editor: Nvim (.nvimrc)
+- Text Editor: Nvim (.config/nvim/init.lua)
 - Window Manager: bspwm (.config/bspwm)
 - Hotkey Daemon: sxhkd (.config/sxhkd)
-- Status Bar: polybar (polybar/config)
+- Status Bar: polybar (.config/polybar/config)
 - Compositor: compton (compton.conf)

 ## Extras:

 Included some nice scripts in the scripts directory that I use regularly (some used in sxhkd, polybar etc).
 There are also helpful aliases and functions in .bashrc and .bash_aliases like gcd (use fd/fzf to change to any directory with .git) and e (quickly edit file in vim using fzf prompt).
+My neovimrc (~/.nvimrc) includes tons of plugins, some of which need manual installation (CoC).
+Much of the configuration is meant to work with those plugins and there will likely be issues if they are not installed.
 Screenshot shows left/right screens with polybar running

 ## Screenshot: